andr3w6826/power-outage-analysis/README.md

 #### **Is `CUSTOMERS.AFFECTED` NMAR?**

-I believe that `CUSTOMERS.AFFECTED` is Not Missing At Random (NMAR) because the likelihood its missingness is related to the value itself rather than being randomly distributed or dependent on other observed variables.
+I believe that `CUSTOMERS.AFFECTED` is Not Missing At Random (NMAR) because the likelihood of its missingness is related to the value itself rather than being randomly distributed or dependent on other observed variables.
 Various reasonings for missingness may be:

-- Severe outages: Large scale disasters may overwhelm reporting systems
+- Severe outages: Large-scale disasters may overwhelm reporting systems
 - Intentional non-disclosure: Utility companies might not report the impact of an outage for perhaps legal liabilities or bad press

 To confirm whether the missingness is actually NMAR or instead Missing at Random (MAR), I could collect additional data such as: